-In fact, a 100% participation rate can be a bad sign and it is usually accompanied by comments about coercion and a large number of missing responses or unmeaningful responses (e.g. all ‘strongly agree’ or ‘strongly disagree’).
-So, having a 100% response rate is sometimes associated with poorer quality data – and it is quality of data that we should be focused on, not the quantity.
+In fact, a 100% participation rate can often be a bad sign, as it's usually accompanied by comments about coercion, a large number of missing responses, and/or unmeaningful responses (e.g., all “strongly agree” or “strongly disagree”).
+In that sense, having a 100% response rate is sometimes associated with poorer quality data – and it is the quality of data that we should be focused on, not the quantity.

-What is a good participation rate?
+So, what is a good participation rate?

 How to increase employee survey participation rates

-Andrea Reyes, Director of Field Training at Journeys says that opening up live participation results for managers made an impact.
-“This helped leaders to encourage their team to participate and it did lead to and increase in participation for us," she says.
+Get management on the same page.
+Managers are a great resource for improving employee survey participation rates.
+Andrea Reyes, Director of Field Training at Journeys, found that opening up live participation results for managers made an impact.
+"Doing so helped leaders to encourage their team to participate, and it did lead to an increase in participation for us," she says.

 The same is true at Vend, an organization that generally experiences participation rates above 90% on their engagement surveys.
 There is a high level of buy-in on the feedback process from managers, who are always happy to increase their team’s participation.

 Offer team/department incentives.
 There are many ways to promote your survey, and team incentives are one great way you can encourage greater participation.
 For example, you can offer teams with a 100% participation rate a gift card or a fun team bonding experience, like rock climbing.
 You can also put up a leaderboard so that people know which teams or departments are leading the way.

 If one of your goals is to increase your employee survey participation rate, consider the following survey design factors:

 Survey user experience (UX).
 If your survey is easy to take, more people will take it - simple.
 A good way to improve the UX of your survey is to pick and choose the right rating scale.